Doncaster College: University Centre Doncaster

 In 2017, the High Melton campus closure was announced with most services and delivery relocated to The Hub campus.

 DN Colleges Group

 On 1 November 2017, Doncaster College merged with Scunthorpe-based North Lindsey College, creating the DN Colleges Group.

 Staff and students

 The college employs around 760 staff and accommodates around 6,390 part and full-time students aged 16+.

 Academics

 In the latest Ofsted report, published in April 2016, the college was judged to be "Good" in all judgement aspects.

 Campus

 The Hub

-Situated in Doncaster's town centre, the £65-million Waterfront campus opened in September 2006, giving students access to some of the best educational facilities in the country.
+Situated in Doncaster's town centre, the £65-million Waterfront campus opened in September 2006.
 The Hub offers a wide variety of both higher and further education courses at the campus.

 Principals

 Anne Tyrrell was appointed Interim Joint Chief Executive in 2017, overseeing the merger with Scunthorpe-based North Lindsey College to create the DN Colleges Group.